princesslana/smalld.py/README.md

 SmallD.delete(...)
 ```

-These methods send a request to a discord resource and returns the response.
+These methods send a request to a discord resource and return the response.
 All methods support the same parameters.
-The payload is serialized to JSON before being sent.
 SmallD manages Discord's rate limits, throwing an exception if the rate limit would
 be broken.
-Also raises an exception on any non-2xx response.
+An exception is raised on any non-2xx response.

+The payload is serialized to JSON before being sent.
+Typically `payload` will be passed in as a `dict` that matches the data expected
+by the Discord API.

 Attachments can be provided as a list of tuples.
 Each tuple should be (file name, content, mime-type).
 The file name and mime-type should be strings, with content being a file-like object.
 An example of sending an attachment can be found in (examples/cat_bot.py).

+Query parameters to be set on the request can be passed in `params`.

 ### Errors